top of page

 Mud crab in jade sauce

-As the dish arrived at our table, the aroma of curry leaf and butter wafted through the air, instantly awakening our taste buds.
-The velvety texture of the sauce coated our palates; I could have devoured bowls of steamed rice with this sauce alone!
+As the dish arrived at our table, the aroma of curry leaf and butter wafted through the air.
+We collectively ooh-ed as the dish hit the table.

-We may have ordered extra sauce for dipping and coated everything else we ordered in this delectable sauce.
+So we ordered extra sauce and we dipped and coated everything else we ordered in this sauce-ery!

 Fried yao-tiao with minced prawn and crab meat